grafana/jsonnet-libs/common-lib/common/signal/README.md

 - info: no transformation
 - raw: no transformation.
 You can write your own complex expression and make sure is kept as is.

-Also, regardless of type (with the exception of `raw`), additioanl wrapper can be added when aggLevel `group` or `instance` is selected:
+Also, regardless of type (with the exception of `raw`), additional wrapper can be added when aggLevel `group` or `instance` is selected:

 `<aggFunction> by (<agg>) (<base>)`